-The ministerial meeting provides a space for low and middle-income countries to hammer home their solidarity and prosperity needs to meet global climate and development goals.
+The Climate and Development Ministerial meeting provides a space for low and middle-income countries to hammer home their solidarity and prosperity needs to meet global climate and development goals.

 Ministers and international financial institutions will be discussing how COVID-19 and debt sustainability stressors are exacerbating challenges in meeting climate and development goals.
 They are invited to propose policy solutions to mitigate these challenges.
 It’s time for them to put their money where their mouth is.
 The ministerial outcome – a Chair’s Summary – presents the opportunity to set out a clear roadmap for G7 and donor countries to put more money on the table for climate and development.

-As co-hosts of COP26, the UK and Italy must ensure real action and change is delivered this year starting with this ministerial.
+As co-hosts of COP26, the UK and Italy must ensure real action and change is delivered this year starting with this Climate and Development Ministerial.